Michael Crichton: "Environmentalism as Religion"

 This was not the first discussion of environmentalism as a religion, but it caught on and was widely quoted.
 Crichton explains his view that religious approaches to the environment are inappropriate and cause damage to the natural world they intend to protect.
 The speech was delivered to the Commonwealth Club in San Francisco, California on September 15, 2003.

 "Science Policy in the 21st century"

 Crichton outlined several issues before a joint meeting of liberal and conservative think tanks.
-The speech was delivered at AEI–Brookings Institution in Washington, D.C. on January 25, 2005.
+The speech was delivered at AEI–Brookings Institution in Washington, D.C., on January 25, 2005.

 "The Case for Skepticism on Global Warming"

-On January 25, 2005, at the National Press Club in Washington, D.C., Crichton delivered a detailed explanation of why he criticized the consensus view on global warming.
-Using published UN data, he argued that claims for catastrophic warming arouse doubt; that reducing CO2 is vastly more difficult than is commonly presumed.
-He spoke on why societies are morally unjustified in spending vast sums on a speculative issue when people around the world are dying of starvation and disease.
+On January 25, 2005, at the National Press Club in Washington, D.C., Crichton presented a case against the scientific consensus on climate change, arguing that claims for catastrophic warming were doubtful and that reducing CO2 is vastly more difficult than is commonly presumed.
+He also opined that societies are morally unjustified in spending vast sums on global warming when people around the world are dying of starvation and disease.
+This presentation was later collected and republished in writing by the Science and Public Policy Institute, an organization which promotes climate change denial.